openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 These are the extension parameters defined for the pre-authorized code flow:

 * `pre-authorized_code`: REQUIRED.
 The code representing the authorization to obtain credentials of a certain type.
+This code MUST be short lived and single-use.
 * `user_pin_required`: OPTIONAL.
 Boolean value specifying whether the issuer expects presentation of an user PIN along with the token request.
 Default is `false`.

 Below is a non-normative example of an initiate issuance request: